+These icon values should be used for the service type when querying, when picking a service type for a license as well as the icons for ratings in service queries.

 Query Results

 REST Query

 Once the service type is know make a REST call to the server with the users current location.